gitmachtl/scripts/cardano/mainnet/README.md

 3. Scan the QR-Code with the latest version of the Catalyst-Voting-App on your mobile phone to get access to your Voting-Power
 4. Done

-:warning: Your Voting-Power will be displayed in the Voting-App once the voting is open.
+⚠️ Your Voting-Power will be displayed in the Voting-App once the voting is open.

-:warning: With the Special Voting Event in April 2023, its only allowed to use CIP36 registration format to do a 100% Voting-Power delegation.
+⚠️ With the Special Voting Event in April 2023, its only allowed to use CIP36 registration format to do a 100% Voting-Power delegation.
 So all the examples above are doing that.
 The description will be updated again for Fund10 to also give example on how to delegate your Voting-Power to multiple Vote-Public-Keys.
 But for now, please don't use that function for the Special Voting Event, thx!

 </details>

 &nbsp;<br>&nbsp;<br>

 # Import your existing Pool from CLI-Keys or Tutorials